 An ISP network abuse team is usually flooded with ongoing reports of server network abuse.
 They often are so inundated, they only get a chance to look through 60% of their daily reports.
 One way of prioritizing the reports the team receives is to rate the reporters of the abuse.
 To help you differentiate between your reporters, here are the different types your team will encounter:

 The Standardized Low Volume Reporter: High priority

-These types of reporters are the most complicating a network abuse team can encounter.
-They submit reports that deal with highly illegal activities including child exploitation, drugs, arms deals, terrorism, human trafficking and snuff videos.
+These types of reporters are the most complicating network abuse team can encounter.
+They submit reports that deal with highly illegal activities including child exploitation, drugs, arms deals, terrorism, human trafficking, and snuff videos.

 These are not the types of reports a team will encounter on a daily basis, but when they come in they need to be handled with great care and in coordination with the legal department and law enforcement teams.
 Every effort must be made to ensure that all tasks are actioned according to regulated procedures, all evidence is carefully collected and no mistakes are made.

 The Standardized Mass Reporter: High to medium priority

 This type of reporter is a great help for all network abuse teams.
 They provide you with huge volumes of data and masses of reports that you can automate and action immediately.
 This gives you a good overall view of what is occurring on your network, and the evidence you need to take immediate action.
 These types of reporters use standard formats that are easily parseable and tend to include security vendors and spam reports.

 These reporters include phishing reports, blacklist reports, and brand protection reports.
 These reports tend to be lower in volume, but your team should prioritize them as they contain a lot of additional information about the evidence.
 These reports use standard formats that are easily parseable, but due to the smaller volumes of evidence, they are not as easy to handle automatically.